Brown Butter Cream Cheese Frosting

 whisked frosting.

-With an electric mixer, or a stand mixer fitted with a whisk attachment, beat the solidified (but room temperature) butter until it’s Iight and creamy.
+1. Beat the solidified (but room temperature) butter until it’s light and creamy.

 beaten frosting.